Thirst Lodge, a popular Oxford nightclub and cocktail bar, has abandoned its plans to host lap-dancing nights after opposition from

 2. Not upheld

 We noted that the CAP Copy Advice team had viewed the ad before it appeared, and had advised that it should not be placed within 100 m of a school or places that children frequented.
-We considered that, given the sexually suggestive nature of the ad,
+We considered that, given the sexually suggestive nature of the

-that provided children based services, we concluded that it was not irresponsible.
+schools or businesses that provided children based services, we concluded that it was not irresponsible.

 On that point, we investigated the ad under CAP Code rule 1.3 (Responsible advertising), but did not find it in breach.